 Born in Shizuoka, Japan, famous for Mt.
 Fuji and green tea.
-Except the very hot humid summer, pretty mild climate which creates the easy going Shizuoka temperament – Go with the flow.
+Except the very hot humid summer, pretty mild climate which creates the easy going the Shizuoka temperament – Go with the flow.

 I was a kid who loved creating things with yarns, fabrics and threads.
-I rather read books at home or visiting my neighbor grandma who thought me how to hand sew than playing outside with other kids.
+I rather read books at home or visiting my neighbor who thought me how to hand sew than playing outside with other kids.
 I was a very introvert kid.
 A kid likes staying inside after school was not a good thing back then.
-Being a kid was tough for me.
+Being a regular kid was tough for me.

 I wanted to go to an art school after high school.
 All adults around me told to me that it wouldn’t be a good idea, wouldn’t pay my bills when I graduated.
 I went to a junior college, learned English Literature instead.

-Much later, around 1996, one of my ideas from college started surfacing – I want to go to a school in US.
+Much later, around 1996, a thought from college started surfacing – I want to go to a school in US.
 No boyfriend to hold me there and my core of the middle class parents didn’t need my help – financially and physically.
 I thought, my time has come.
 I checked my bank account and figured attending a community college for 2 years would be doable.
 YES!

-I started looking for a school, preparing for TOEFL (Test of English as a Foreign Language), a student visa and more.
-I moved to Bellevue, Washington in 1999 to attend Bellevue Community College, now Bellevue College to learn Web design.
+I started looking for a school, preparing for TOEFL (Test of English as a Foreign Language), my student visa and more.
+Then I moved to Bellevue, Washington in 1999 to attend Bellevue Community College, now Bellevue College to learn Web design.

-One of my big surprises after I moved was that people here admired and appreciated Japanese art and culture more than any Japanese I knew including me.
-I went to the Internet to see what Japan has been offering.
-It was, beautiful.
-Things made by hands, carried generation to generation in small communities.
-And here I am, still love creating things by my hands.
+One of my big surprises after I moved to US was that people admired and appreciated Japanese art and culture more than any Japanese I knew including me.
+I went to the Internet to see what I had been missing.
+It was…, beautiful.
+Things made by hands, carried across generations.
+Then here I am, still love creating things by my hands.
 Probably even more.